Jack Crawford (character): Hannibal television series storyline

 The TV series portrays Crawford as deliberately pushing the limits of Graham's sanity in order to fully exploit his protegé's gift for profiling serial killers.
-At the end of the first season, he reluctantly arrests Graham after finding evidence that he is the serial killer known as "The Chesapeake Ripper"; he is unaware that Lecter had framed Graham.
+At the end of the first season, he reluctantly arrests Graham after finding evidence that he is responsible for several murders; he is unaware that in actuality Lecter is the true culprit and had framed Graham.

 When Graham is exonerated in the second season, Crawford helps him with an elaborate plan to entrap and capture Lecter, which puts Crawford's career in jeopardy when his superiors at the FBI learn of it.
 In the second season finale, Crawford attempts to arrest Lecter, but Lecter escapes after severely injuring him.

 The third season reveals that Crawford survives his injuries, but is forced into retirement from the FBI.
 At about this time, Crawford's wife, Bella, dies of lung cancer.
 He tracks down Lecter in Florence, Italy, and engages him in brutal hand-to-hand combat.
 Lecter escapes and later forces Crawford to watch as he prepares to perform a craniotomy on Graham.
 They are interrupted by corrupt Italian detectives working for Lecter's surviving victim Mason Verger, who take Graham and Lecter away to Verger's estate.
 After Lecter and Graham escape from Verger's clutches, Crawford—who has been reinstated by the FBI—goes to Graham's house, where Lecter voluntarily surrenders to him.

 Three years later, Crawford asks Graham, who has retired from the FBI, to help catch a serial killer dubbed "The Tooth Fairy" who kills entire families.
 Along with Graham and Dr. Alana Bloom, Crawford arranges to use Lecter as bait for the killer, Francis Dolarhyde.
 Following Lecter's subsequent escape, a cut epilogue shows Crawford continuing to hunt for him.

+Paul Doro of Shock Till You Drop, reviewing early episodes of the TV series, said that Fishburne was "very good" but that "a sudden detour into Crawford’s marriage is mostly dull and takes us away from far more fruitful storylines".